bczsalba/pytermgui/README.md

 ## Contributions, issues et. al

 If you have any problems using the library, feel free to open up a discussion or raise an issue ticket.
 If you would prefer to hack on the library yourself, see the [contribution guidelines](CONTRIBUTING.md).
-Pull requests are encouraged, but make sure you aren't trying to fix an issue that others are already working on, for your own sake. :slight_smile:
+Pull requests are encouraged, but make sure you aren't trying to fix an issue that others are already working on, for your own sake. :slightly_smiling_face: